 Suggested sequence of courses may be modified to meet the needs of individual students.

 Check LSSU Academic Catalog course descriptions for prerequisites and course content.

-Bachelor of Science in Nursing Four-Year Program
+Bachelor of Science in Nursing Four-Year Program For any Nursing/Nursing Support courses a grade of C or better (72% +)

-(Sample schedule)